-We must begin by acknowledging the obvious: This case involves a treaty made by the federal government of the United States, and it is binding on us as a state court.
+We must begin by acknowledging the obvious: The 1951 treaty was made by the federal government of the United States, and it is binding on us as a state court.
 In fact, the Constitution specifically mentions state courts in making treaties the "supreme Law of the land."
-Article 6, clause 2 of the United States Constitution provides that "all Treaties made, or which shall be made, under the Authority of the United States, shall be the supreme Law of the land; and the Judges in every State shall be bound thereby, any Thing in the Constitution or Laws of any State to the Contrary notwithstanding."
-As a treaty it therefore trumps any law of the State of California.
+Article 6 of the United States Constitution provides that "all Treaties made, or which shall be made, under the Authority of the United States, shall be the supreme Law of the land; and the Judges in every State shall be bound thereby, any Thing in the Constitution or Laws of any State to the Contrary notwithstanding."
+As a treaty it therefore trumps any law of the State of California, whether that be framed as a matter of "preemption" under Garamendi or simply because there is an outright conflict.